tourcoder/randomuppercase/README.md

 A simple tool to change lowercase letter to uppercase letter randomly in string.

+Tips: This package was actually on npmjs.org for a few years, but due to a mistake by npmjs, it was deleted and could not be restored. npmjs suggested that I should re-upload it.

 #### How to use

 First, install it from NPM